 The process of matching asset allocation to your risk profile and investment goals is now one that can rely on computing power.
 This allows a portfolio to be constructed that takes account of the historic performance relationships or correlations between asset classes.
-As the graph above shows, gilts and equities often move in the opposite direction– a negative correlation.
+As the graph above shows, gilts and equities often move in the opposite direction – a negative correlation.
 Therefore, a 50/50 combination of equities and gilts frequently produces more stable returns than either class alone.
-In the five years to the end of 2017, the 50/50 mix provided a return just over midway between the two classes with much less volatility.
+In the five years to the end of 2018, the 50/50 mix provided a return close to the better of the two classes with much less volatility.

 Past performance is not a guide to the amount you will receive in the future.

 A diverse investment portfolio can help mitigate the risks of volatility in individual sectors.